Marown A.F.C.: History

 In 1984–85, Marown were promoted from Division Two to the First Division, but they were relegated three seasons later in 1987–88.
 They were again promoted in the 1990–91 season as runners-up to St Marys, but relegated again the following season.
-Their first FA Cup game was a 3-2 win against Corinthians.
 They were promoted again in 1997–98 as Division Two champions.

 In both 1999–2000 and 2000–01 they finished in third place in the First Division, and in 2001–02 finished as runners-up to Peel and were losing finalists in the Railway Cup.
 They again finished as runners-up the following two seasons.

 The reserve team won the Junior Cup in 2003–04.
 In the 2005–06 season, they escaped relegation by one point finishing with 24 points.
 However, the following season they were relegated, finishing bottom on just nine points.

 The club has a reserve team that play in the Isle of Man Football Combination.
 They also have a Junior department, Marown Juniors, with teams from Under-7 to Under-16.
-In May 2017 the Under-16 side reached the final of the Under-16s cup, but lost 2-0 to a dominant Ayre United side.
+In May 2017 the Under-16 side reached the final of the Under-16s cup, but lost 2–0 to a dominant Ayre United side.
 On 11 August 2008, the Under-10 team represented the Isle of Man at the English FA's National Football Festival held at Wembley Stadium in London.

-In 2012-13 season the club won club of the year.
+In 2012–13 season the club won club of the year.

 The club won Division Two in 2014–15 and gained promotion to the Premier Division.

-The club were relegated the season after, but in 2017-18 they won Division 2 and were promoted back to the Premier League.
+The club were relegated the season after, but in 2017–18 they won Division 2 and were promoted back to the Premier League.

-Since promotion in 2017-18 the club have had a permanent stay in the Isle of Man’s top division.
+Since promotion in 2017–18 the club have had a long stay in the Isle of Man's top division.
+Despite being relegated on the final day of the 2023–24 season, the Isle of Man FA offered the club a chance to stay in the top flight of Manx football as Douglas Royal opted for voluntary relegation.
+Marown AFC took that opportunity and played their football in the top flight throughout the 2024–25 campaign, but despite their best efforts, made history as the first team in Manx football to be relegated from the first division twice in two consecutive seasons.
+The club had their fate sealed in early March 2025 and were officially relegated to the second division.
+They will now regroup in the second division for the 2025–26 season.